Rulon® Mechanical Properties and Applications: Over Six Decades of Service

 Case Study: Fuel Dispenser Pump

 Rulon® polymer material is used most often in industrial applications because of its long life and low friction.
-Imagine some plants that have to run their equipment constantly and are concerned about downtime.
-This case study shows how the PTFE material helps both the customer (OEM) but also the end user.
+Some plants have to run their equipment constantly, so imagine the significant costs due to downtime.

-This information has been sourced, reviewed and adapted from materials provided by Omniseal Solutions™.
+This information has been sourced, reviewed and adapted from materials provided by Omniseal Solutions.

-For more information on this source, please visit Omniseal Solutions™
+For more information on this source, please visit Omniseal Solutions.

 Citations